Preman (Indonesian gangster)

-A preman is a member of an Indonesian organized gang, encompassing street level criminals up through crime bosses.
+Preman is a term for Indonesian organized crime groups, encompassing street level criminals up through crime bosses.
 Premans are often perceived negatively throughout Indonesian society due to associations with violence and criminality.
 This root word is derived from a term which describes the "confluence of state power and criminality".
-However, organized crime in Indonesia has a more enduring and complicated history, as the confluence of crime syndicates with perceived legitimate political authority has a history extending as far back as the Mataram Kingdom.
+However, organized crime in Indonesia has a more enduring and complicated history, as the confluence of crime syndicates with perceived legitimate political authority has a history extending as far back as the Mataram kingdom.
 While associated with brigandage and theft, Indonesian crime syndicates have periodically acted as enforcers to maintain authority and order.
 The roles of the jago or jawara were particularly important during the Indonesian Revolution, as they often adopted political roles that helped consolidating the power of local authorities.
 Despite their significance to Indonesian history, syndicates are universally marginalized due to associations with violence and social illegitimacy.

 Etymology

 The word jago literally means a rooster and refers to a type of strongman that exists as a part of the everyday life in urban and rural areas of Indonesia.
 The jago is a social and political actor in both recent and more distant history of Indonesia.
 In Indonesian popular culture, the jago is often romanticized as a champion of the people whose acts of violence are motivated by a deep sense of justice, honour and order.

 The preman is the modern, diagonally opposite form of the jago.
 This word originated from the Dutch word vrijman (free man) showing the roots of the social group during the Dutch colonial era; as Loren Ryter states, "the ambiguity of the term is best understood by thinking of the preman as a kind of privateer, an interpretation true to the colonial roots of the term vrijman, or free man. [...] a vrijman was not a freed slave, but rather a non-contract overseer or a coolie day-laborer, thus still in the employ of the company, though not legally bound to it."